-A push-back list is a list of terminals on the left-hand side of a grammar rule (see 3.14).
-A push-back list contains terminals that in the output list are prefixed to the list obtained from the input list by successful application of the body of the grammar rule.
+A push-back list is a terminal-sequence, as an optional second argument of the head of a grammar rule (see 3.14).
+A push-back list contains terminals that are prefixed to the remaining terminal-sequence after successful application of the grammar rule.